Charlanth/web-dev-dungeon-explorer/README.md

 Start playing!

-Better UI: Improved visuals and animations.

-Credits
+## Credits
-Developed as a college project by [Your Name].
+Developed as a college project by Charlanth.

 Enjoy the game! 🎮